 - a care plan which captures the health and wellbeing outcomes identified, which may be part of any wider care plans the person requires for their care, for example an Education, Health and Care (EHC) plan

 - care that is better integrated, meaning that different agencies work together to support their postural and mobility needs and achieve their health and wellbeing outcomes

 - information provided upfront about the amount of money available in their personal wheelchair budget and the options available to them locally to use it

 - information about the repair and maintenance of wheelchairs, if the option to purchase a wheelchair outside of the NHS commissioned service is taken.

-The legal right covers people who are referred and meet the eligibility criteria of their local wheelchair service, and people already registered with the wheelchair service, when they require a new wheelchair either through a change in clinical needs or in the condition of the current chair.
+The legal right covers people who are referred or already registered and meet the eligibility criteria of their local wheelchair service, when they require a new wheelchair either through a change in clinical needs or in the condition of the current chair.

 Further guidance is available for health and social care professionals on implementing the legal rights to personal health budgets, including personal wheelchair budgets.

 More detailed information about personal wheelchair budgets is available in the frequently asked questions section.